K-1 Fiance Visa Income Requirements in 2026 | VisaNation

 I-864, Affidavit of Support

-Now that your fiancé is already in the U.S., you will be expected to get married within 90 days of his or her arrival.
-For your fiancé(e) to continue living in the U.S. lawfully, he or she will need to file for adjustment of status.
+Once your fiancé is already in the U.S., you will be expected to get married within 90 days of his or her arrival.
+After marriage, to continue living in the U.S. lawfully, he or she will need to file for adjustment of status.
 At this point, you will need to submit an affidavit of support.

 However, this will require another form entirely: the I-864.
 This affidavit is to show that you have the financial ability to support your alien fiancé(e) after they become a lawful permanent resident.
 The threshold is a little higher than that of the I-134.
 For the I-864, you must show that your income is at least 125% of the HHS poverty guideline for that year.